Regan298/Disaster-Master/README.md

 If the server is failing to start:
 1. Make sure there is not already a server instance running

-2.  - Open the Command Line
+2.  - Open the Command Prompt
     - cd to the program directory
     - Run 'npm install'
     - Try running the program again